 By 1973, when the following aerial picture was taken, Coney Island resembled what producer Peter Guber described as "a barren little handful of sand and rock".

-Reforestation has covered most of the dirt motocross tracks that were visible when THE DEEP was filmed.
+Reforestation has since covered most of the dirt motocross tracks that were visible when The Deep was filmed.

 Toward the end of the film Robert Shaw walked down a dirt track from the lighthouse toward the shoreline.
 He paused, then stepped onto the small beach heading to nearby "Kevin's lunch" (Marine Resources Cottage).